Key takeaways

 Not recommended for: Teams needing enterprise features, GUI users, or anyone requiring cloud execution.

-Outlook: dmux will likely grow as a beloved niche tool in the terminal community.
+Outlook: dmux remains alive and steadily maintained as of June 2026 — stars up ~60% since March, four minor releases shipped, and agent support expanded to 12 CLIs.
 Its ceiling is limited by the terminal-only approach — as the market shifts toward cloud execution and team features, dmux serves the individual developer segment well but won't challenge GUI leaders or platforms like Tembo.
+The slowing release cadence bears watching in this fast-churn category.

 Research by Ry Walker Research • methodology